-> The dreaded hangover is caused by a multitude of factors, including dehydration, electrolyte imbalance, lack of sleep, loud noise, changes to your circadian rhythm and the toxins from the alcohol itself.
+The dreaded hangover is caused by a multitude of factors, including dehydration, electrolyte imbalance, lack of sleep, loud noise, changes to your circadian rhythm, and the toxins from the alcohol itself.

-> While it may be impossible to completely cure your hangover, there are a few bio hacks you can use to improve the symptoms.
-Firstly, a big priority is maintaining hydration, detoxing and increasing electrolyte levels.
+While it may be impossible to completely cure your hangover, there are a few bio hacks you can use to improve the symptoms.
+Firstly, a big priority is maintaining hydration, detoxing, and increasing electrolyte levels.
 You can achieve this by mixing your spirits with some HYDRA-CHARGE and water, which will hydrate and maintain electrolyte balance while simultaneously helping to detox and manage the toxins thanks to its high antioxidant content.
 When you’ve finished for the night, take one more serving of HYDRA-CHARGE.
-Upon wakening, continue this with one more serving of HYDRA-CHARGE and 1 serving of KAGED Caffeine.
+Upon awakening, continue this with one more serving of HYDRA-CHARGE and 1 serving of PurCaf Caffeine.
 Follow this plan along with a balanced meal, containing lots of vegetables and some fresh air to maximize the recovery process.

-> Like with most detrimental foods or lifestyle decisions, moderation is absolutely key.
+Like with most detrimental foods or lifestyle decisions, moderation is absolutely key.
 For the average recreational bodybuilder, what you do consistently 95% of the time is what will determine your long term success and physique!
 Enjoy in moderation and ensure your on track to achieve your goals!

 Urbano-Marquez, A., Estruch, R., Navarro-Lopez, F., Grau, J. M., Mont, L., & Rubin, E. (1989).
 The effects of alcoholism on skeletal and cardiac muscle.
 New England Journal of Medicine, 320(7), 409-415.